chrisdail/talk-good-code/slides.md

 # Copy and Paste

 - Most evil of programming techniques
+- Creates Repetition
-- Single change needs to be fixed in multiple places
+- Fix bugs in multiple places
 - You may not fully understand the code being copied
-- Consider reuse with functions over copy and paste
+- Consider reuse with functions instead

 ---